ndabo/min-firewall/README.md

   - Allowed requests get a 200 with dummy response
   - Blocked prompts (matching forbidden patterns) return 403
   - Hitting the rate limit returns 429, and after the time window, requests succeed again

+6. dashboard/admin_dashboard
+  - Configured (LOG_PATH)
+  We point at logs/mif-firewall.log (this is where your existing logger.py writes).

+  - use a simple regular expression to pull out timestamp, log‐level (INFO vs. WARNING) and IP.
+  - build a Pandas DataFrame with columns:
+    * timestamp (as a datetime),
+    * user_id (we treat the IP as the “user”),
+    * is_blocked (True if level==WARNING, False otherwise),
+    * tokens_used (set to None for now—see).
+  - Streamlit layout
+  - Sidebar date filter: lets you pick a date range.
+  - KPI cards: “Total Requests” + “Threats Blocked” + a placeholder for “Total Tokens Used.”
+  - Requests by user table: groups by user_id (IP) and shows how many total requests and how many of those were blocked.
+  - Bar chart: a quick visualization of the top N users by request count.

 ## Installation